Smileysoftware/Instapress-Wordpress-Generator/readme.md

 [] Give the user the chance to set the admin username, email and password

 [] Give the user the chance to set the DB passwords etc

+[] Ask for the Git Credentials

+###Version 1.4

+1. Ask the user if they want Ninja Forms plugin
+2. Ask the user if they want Responsive Menu plugin
+3. Ask the user if they want User Role Editor plugin
+4. Ask the user if they want Multiple Content Blocks plugin
+5. Ask the user if they want Advanced Custom Fields plugin
+6. Fix test mode to remove everything from the previous installation

 ##Version 1.3